potacho/data-project-template/README.md

 ![Image](https://res.cloudinary.com/springboard-images/image/upload/q_auto,f_auto,fl_lossy/wordpress/2019/05/aiexcerpt.png)

+---

 ## **Formatting**
----
 Your readers will most likely view your README in a browser so please keep that in mind when formatting its content:
-- Use proper format when necesary (i.e.: `import pandas as pd`).
+- Use proper format when necesary (e.g.: `import pandas as pd`).
 - Categorize content using two or three levels of header beneath.
 - Make use of **emphasis** to call out important words.
 - Link to project pages for related libraries you mention.
 Link to Wikipedia, Wiktionary, even Urban Dictionary definitions for words of which a reader may not be familiar.
 Make amusing cultural references.